Overview

 Mid 2026

-- Convert the most suitable test bore to a production bore and finalise reticulation back to the water treatment plant
+- Convert the most suitable test bore to a production bore

 It will provide an additional 400 ML of water security for the town.
-This will boost water storage by 20 percent and is a significant step change in water security for Wilcannia.
+This will boost water storage by 20 per cent and is a significant step change in water security for Wilcannia.
 The new weir design has been developed to allow for future modification if required, including being raised, subject to additional funding being sourced and planning approvals being granted.

-Unlike the old weir, the new design includes a fishway allowing fish to migrate upstream past the weir.
+Unlike the old weir, the revised design includes a fishway allowing fish to migrate upstream past the weir.
 It will be a vertical-slot type fishway and will be constructed next to the northern bank of the river.

-Weir and fishway detailed concept design (aerial view).
+Weir and fishway detailed concept design (aerial view)

 The stormwater mitigation works are a key piece of the integrated, system-wide approach for Wilcannia’s water security and wastewater management, delivering a low-maintenance, affordable and reliable solution to protect against effluent overflows in the event of a power failure or blockage.